 Frequently Asked Questions

-Yes!
+Good news, it is!
 The majority of Monster Energy drinks are vegan.
-However, some flavors and styles should be avoided.
+However, none of them are vegan certified and some flavors and styles should be totally avoided.

 This coffee energy drink is non-vegan because it contains milk.
 None of the flavors of Java Monster are vegan, including Mean Bean, Loca Moca, and Salted Caramel.